 Cocktail Cod Cakes, Remoulade

-Crab can be pricey around the holidays, especially when serving a crowd so cod also offers a nice alternative being readily accessible at any market and you can oftentimes find it on sale.
+Crab can be pricey around the holidays, especially when serving a crowd so cod also offers a tasty alternative and is readily accessible at any market plus you can oftentimes find it on sale.
 After preparing these sensational cocktail sized cod cakes I found them as tasty as crab, maybe even tastier!

 Inspired by one of my favorite cookbooks, “Vineyard Harvest” by Tina Miller with Christie Matheson, these Cocktail Cod Cakes, Remoulade bites are really delicious, and quite pretty for presenting to guests.